dreamsicle-io/create-component/README.md

 # Create Component

-`create-component` is a node command line tool that will scaffold a new multi-file component directory with a project's opinionated component structure, ideally containing just the right amount of starter code to get a developer started building.
+`create-component` is a node command line tool that will scaffold a new multi-file component directory with a project's often opinionated component structure, ideally containing just the right amount of starter code to get a developer started building.
+The difference between this generator and others is that the template is 100% controlled by the developers of the project.

 ## Usage